kriscodes123/Zomato-Landing-Page/README.md

-This is my Zomato Landing Clone Page.
+This is my Zomato Landing Clone Page

-hi hello
+Done with first commit.
+Done with second commit.